cv007/C-PlusPlus-Peripheral-Style/README.md

 template<...something...>
 struct Name { //struct defaults to public access, class can also be used if wanted

+    public: //if using class instead of struct named enums needed to use this peripheral (frequently viewed)

+    private:
+    constants (static constexpr)
+    register struct (or just its declaration)

     public:
-    //named enums needed to use this peripheral
+    register struct access var, publicly available

     private:
-    //constants (static constexpr)
-    //register struct
+    any private functions, vars

     public:
-    //register struct access var, publicly available

-    //constructor(s)
-    //init function
+    constructor(s)
+    init function(s)

-    //all other functions
+    all other functions
-    //all functions static
+    all functions static

-};
+    register struct (if only defined earlier, so we can keep it out of the way) };
 ```
 ----------